TangYJ1229/BT-SCD/README.md

 # BT-SCD

-## A Semantic Change Detection Network Based on Boundary Detection and Task Interaction for High Resolution Remote Sensing Images (Submitted to TNNLS)
+## A Semantic Change Detection Network Based on Boundary Detection and Task Interaction for High Resolution Remote Sensing Images

-Authors：Yingjie Tang, Shou Feng, Chunhui Zhao, Yongqi Chen, Zhiyong Lv, Weiwei Sun

 The code will be open-sourced soon.